jonathanulco/laurakalbag-dot-com/content/posts/responsive-day-out/responsive-day-out.md

 ### Flexbox

-{{< imgsrcset command="Resize" alt="Bruce Lawson talking about flexbox" original="/images/2013/04/flexbox.jpg" >}}, as shown by Bruce, is so full of exciting potential for CSS layouts.
+{{< imgsrcset alt="Bruce Lawson talking about flexbox" original="/images/2013/04/flexbox.jpg" >}}, as shown by Bruce, is so full of exciting potential for CSS layouts.
 The rules associated with flexbox gives layout superpowers:

 * reorder content on the page without changing the hierarchy of the HTML
 * make content redistribute across any given space